 “As I approached the end, I was getting nauseous, even had bad dreams about it, and it became truly difficult to persuade myself to read the final chapters, knowing that there was at least one scenario, and possibly two, which may well have resulted in me huddled under my desk, hugging my knees among dust bunnies and maybe a few bugs, completely broken. … I don’t usually get particularly invested in individual characters.
 I can sort of like some, not stand others, prefer some things, get somewhat angry over others, but in the grand scheme of things they’re not real and even if they’d be I don’t know them; it’s the battles with the fate of the world on the table that get to me.
 But here it was just the “fate of the world” part that I sort of shrugged at, while the characters… They’re not real and I don’t know them?
 Well, tell that to whatever it is inside me that sure made it feel that they are, and I do, and they’re important and we’re close and whatever happens to them reaches inside and tears me apart or puts me back together just as well.
 Which makes this one of the best written and, well, simply best books I’ve ever read… And at the same time something I just can’t deal with, now or ever, as it tore away at what frayed bits of sanity and control I had left, trampled all over them and ran away with whatever pieces remained.”
 Robert Negut, Goodreads

-In the city of mages, a guild slave dances, stars drifting from her hair that whisper secret persuasions into the minds of her audience.
+A guild slave in a city of mages, Lysium dances on a magical stage while stars drift from her hair and whisper secret persuasions into the minds of her audience.
 Every evening she chronicles her memories, for every night comes a shadow who steals them away.

-For centuries, the walls of the Seven Demesnes have protected men from shape-shifters and shadow-hungry alike.
-But the walls are breaking, the magical protections over them weakening, and no one cares, thinking that the enemy the walls were once erected to keep out are nothing but myth.
+But even greater danger lurks in the background.
+The enchanted protections on the city walls are weakening, and no one cares, thinking that the enemies the walls were erected to keep out are nothing but myth.

-But the shadow-hungry are real, and they are preparing for battle while mankind stands divided.
+The shadow-hungry are real, though, and they are preparing for battle.

-Four women fight in a city where battle lines are drawn in the wrong places, unions are made with the wrong allies, and when the enemy strikes…
+Three women and one spirit fight in a world where the battle lines are drawn in the wrong places, unions are made with the wrong allies, and when the enemy strikes…

 Not one is prepared.